sdlt/TNS_ToolBox/README.md

 offers the possibility of providing real-space P_dd, P_dt, P_tt as input or using Halofit with Bel et al. 2019 prescriptions for P_dt and P_tt.
 The final products are the monopole, quadrupole, and hexadecapole moments of the redshift-space two-point correlation function.
-A python wrapper is provided.
+A python wrapper is also provided.

 ## Requirements